D-LEMA: Deep Learning Ensembles from Multiple Annotations -- Application to Skin Lesion Segmentation: Method

 \subsection{Detailed Method}

-Figure~\ref{fig:overview} illustrates the overview of our ensemble learning framework for skin lesion segmentation with multiple annotations.
-A naïve solution to handle contradictory annotations, arising from having multiple annotations per image during the training, is to partition the entire data set into $M$ disjoint subsets, denoted by \{$\mathcal{C}^i\}_{i=1}^{M_{max}}$, such that each $\mathcal{C}^i$ includes at most one unique annotation for every image, where $M_{max}$ is the maximum number of annotations per image across the entire data set.
-These disjoint subsets can then be used to train individual base models independently.
+\textbf{Non-contradictory Subsets Selection}: To handle contradictory annotations arising from having multiple annotations per image during the training, we partition the entire dataset into $M$ disjoint subsets, denoted by \{$\mathcal{C}^i\}_{i=1}^{M}$, such that each $\mathcal{C}^i$ includes at most one unique annotation for every image.
+In particular, for each image, with $M_n \leq M$ annotations, we randomly assign the $M_n$ annotations to \{$\mathcal{C}^i\}_{i=1}^{M_n}$ subsets.

+A naïve approach is to utilize these disjoint subsets to train individual base models independently.
 Even though this solution prevents exposing each ensemble base model to multiple annotations per image and encourages a diverse set of model performance, however, each disjoint set includes a small number of training samples which can adversely affect the generalization capability of individual base models.
-To address this issue, we combine all images along with all available annotations into a \textit{union} data set, denoted as $\mathcal{U}$, and use it to train base networks.
-Furthermore, we partition images with multiple annotations into non-contradictory subsets \{$\mathcal{C}^i\}$ where each image is paired with a single segmentation mask.
-Following~\cite{mirikharaji2019learning}, we utilize these non-contradictory subsets to assess the quality of annotations in $\mathcal{U}$.
+To address this issue, we combine all images along with all available annotations into a \textit{union} dataset, denoted as $\mathcal{U}$, and use it to train $M$ base networks.
+Following Mirikharaji et al.~\cite{mirikharaji2019learning}, we utilize these non-contradictory subsets to assess the quality of annotations in $\mathcal{U}$.
 Specifically, spatially-adaptive weight maps associated with varying annotations in $\mathcal{U}$ are learned to adjust the contribution of each annotated pixel in the optimization of deep network based on its consistency with clean annotations in \{$\mathcal{C}^i\}$.